Duties and rights of candidates and supervisors

 - Adhere to the agreements entered into with their supervisors for the submission of work, supervision, participation at seminars etc.

-- Comply with research ethics principles relevant to the discipline and ensure that personal data is correctly reported and processed, in accordance with the guidelines issued by Norwegian Social Science Data Services (NSD).
+- Comply with research ethics principles relevant to the discipline and ensure that personal data is correctly reported and processed, in accordance with the guidelines issued by Data Protection Services at Sikt.

 - Keep up-to-date on the progress of the candidate’s work and evaluate it in relation to the progress plan in the project description.